7 sustainable marketing examples for green advertising inspo

 Greenwashing: A company’s claim to environmentally friendly practices or products that actually have no positive impact on the planet or are cancelled out by their other emission-heavy activities.

-The line between greenwashing and successful green marketing campaigns is hard to walk.
+The line between greenwashing and successful green marketing examples is a thin line.

 For example – companies used to get away with planting trees to offset their emissions.
 But now, promoting your excessive offsetting without any attempt to reduce your overall carbon footprint (e.g. by investing in renewable energy) can be seen as an act of greenwashing.